cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 Our objectives were to allow users to:
 - sign up, create an account and log in to it (Users side) <!--arm/wing-->
 - search for products meeting several ingredient-related criteria (Products side)
-- save selected products to their wishlist and manage it as they want (Wishlist side)
+- save selected products to their 'wishlist' and manage it as they want (Wishlist side)

 ### Roadmap of the report
-First we will introduce our product and the needs it addresses, then describe its requirements and high-level design.
-We will then go on a more detailed description of its parts such as its databases, DB Utils files, its API and website UI, listing individual files and the functions they perform.
+First, we introduce our product and the needs it addresses, then describe its requirements and high-level design.
+We then present a more detailed description of its parts such as its databases, DB Utils files, its API and website UI, listing individual files and the functions they perform.
-We will then talk about the implementation and execution process of this project, outline our development approach and team member roles, our challenges, achievements and thought process as we made decisions.
+We then talk about the implementation and execution process of this project, outline our development approach and team member roles, as well as our challenges, achievements and thought process as we made decisions.
-Then we will review out testing and evaluation strategy, here agin listing individual files and describe their functions.
+Next we review our testing and evaluation strategy, here again listing individual files and describing their functions.
-Finally, we will discuss our system limitations and conclude.
+Finally, we discuss our system limitations and conclude.

 ## BACKGROUND